“Woe to you, scribes and Pharisees, hypocrites, because you devour widows’ houses even while for a pretense you make long prayers….” (Matthew 23:14)

 1) Not to manipulate contributors.

-Some years ago, the church I served was struggling to stay solvent due to a split before I arrived, which had left a fraction of the congregation with millions of dollars in debt.
-When the Lord gave me a wonderful plan to promote stewardship over the summer months, it resulted in great increases in contributions (and spiritual blessings in all who gave).
+Some years ago, the church I served was struggling to stay solvent due to a split which had left a fraction of the congregation with millions of dollars in debt.
+When the Lord gave me a wonderful plan to promote stewardship over the summer months, it resulted in great increases in contributions (and spiritual blessings to all who gave).
 As a result, the leadership requested the church to grant me a raise.
 Since I was hurting financially, this was a great help.
 However, those who look for something to criticize put two and two together and came up with five.
 “He preached on giving so he would get a raise!”
+Never mind that I’d taken a huge cut to come to that church, then had no raise for the first four years.

 I’m not saying we must hold back from obedience lest we be criticized.
 Criticism by the enemy–and those influenced by him–is always present.
 However, we must be careful (and prayerful) concerning our own motives.